chuoru/ros-navigation-example/README.md

 ### For define a move_base goal for navigation
 1. Open Rviz windows, choose "2D Nav Goal" and click on the position that you want the robot to come.

-2. Or run move_base client in task_manager package
+2. Or run move_base client in task_manager package.
 Change waypoint.json in src/task_manager/data folder, then
 ```
 cd ros-navigation-example
 bash start_navigation.sh